Adinath2672/Adinath2672/README.md

 - **Artificial Intelligence & Machine Learning in Bioinformatics**

 ## 🏆 Projects & Activities
+- participated in national conference and presented research work.
 - Participated in collaborative research projects and internships focused on genomic data interpretation and biological insights
 - Attended workshops and training sessions to stay updated with the latest bioinformatics technologies and trends
 - Actively contribute to skill development in computational biology through continuous self-learning